Volatile markets generate little cheer for Asia's trading desks

-HONG KONG (Reuters) - Trading desks normally love volatility but Asian operations have found little joy in recent wild swings, undercut by investors’ brutal reassessment of the region’s prospects as they prepare for the end of unlimited cheap cash from the United States.
+HONG KONG, July 22 (Reuters) - Trading desks normally love volatility but Asian operations have found little joy in recent wild swings, undercut by investors’ brutal reassessment of the region’s prospects as they prepare for the end of unlimited cheap cash from the United States.

 The massive monetary stimulus from the U.S. Federal Reserve and other major central banks of recent years has cheaply funded investments in emerging markets, such as high-yield bonds.